-Organized by the Asia-Pacific Committee for German Business (APA), the APK digital takes place on Monday, October 19, 2020, from 10:00 to 13:00 h.
-With high-ranking speakers from Asia, such as the Australian Minister of Finance Mathias Cormann, Germany, and the EU, we want to pick up on current topics and challenges and put them up for discussion.
-APA Chairman Joe Kaeser will open the conference together with the Federal Minister for Economic Affairs and Energy Peter Altmaier.
-We are particularly pleased to include a speech of the Federal Chancellor Angela Merkel.
+Organized by the Asia-Pacific Committee of German Business (APA), the APK digital took place on Monday, October 19, 2020, from 10:00 to 13:00 h.
+With high-ranking speakers from Asia, Germany, and the EU, the conference addressed current topics and challenges and put them up for discussion.
+The conference was opened by APA Chairman Joe Kaeser followed by a speech of the Federal Chancellor Angela Merkel.
+Mr. Kaeser was joined by Federal Minister for Economic Affairs and Energy, Peter Altmaier, on the opening panel.
+Further information on the conference can be found here.

 On April 24 2018 the Asia-Pacific Committee of German Business (APA) together with Enterprise Singapore (ESG) held the 13th Germany-Singapore Business Forum (GSBF) at the side-lines of the Hannover Messe.
 The aim of the GSBF is to promote economic relations between the two countries with a special focus on SMEs.